Surgery & Dravet Syndrome

 Medications used in Imaging Procedures:

 It is common for patients with Dravet syndrome and other forms of epilepsy to have imaging procedures, like MRIs, to allow doctors to better understand the structure of their brain and how they may be related to their epilepsy and symptoms.
 Some medications used for imaging procedures (like MRIs) help to make parts of the body easier to see in the resulting images; these types of medications are called “contrast agents.”
 Patients may also need a medication to help decrease agitation while they are being required to lie still for a procedure for an extended length of time.
 Many commonly used contrast agents, and more rarely medications to decrease agitation, have the potential to lower the seizure threshold, meaning a seizure could be more likely to occur when this medication is used in any individual.
 Discuss any concerns you have with the medical team performing the procedure; the patient’s medical team will choose the most appropriate medications based on their full individual medical history and the type of procedure being performed.
-It is very important to have a Seizure Action Plan developed with the patient’s neurologist with explicit instructions for rescue interventions within a medical setting (including which medications should be avoided).
-Carry a copy with the patient at all times and be sure to share a copy of the plan with the surgical or medical team.
-A list of common medications used in imaging procedures, their purpose, and an indication of whether that medication may lower the seizure threshold are all included in the PDF available for download below.
+A list of common medications used in imaging procedures, their purpose, and an indication of whether that medication may lower the seizure threshold are all included in the downloadable PDF above.

 Considerations for Commonly Used Medications in Surgical and Other Procedures: